buildkite-plugins/sparse-checkout-buildkite-plugin/README.md

 #### `no_cone` ('true' or 'false')

-Whether to pass `--no-cone` to `git sparse-checkout` so that the paths are considered to by a list of patterns.
+Whether to pass `--no-cone` to `git sparse-checkout` so that the paths are considered to be a list of patterns.

 ## Example